-CSCCE’s Community Manager Certification Program builds upon our foundational Scientific Community Engagement Fundamentals (CEF) course to create a longer-form, multi-component, online program to equip community managers and their organizations with skills and frameworks that ground their work in a community-centric leadership approach.
-Spots are currently available in both our April and September intakes, but we are capping each cohort at 25, so register your intent to enroll soon!
+CSCCE’s Community Manager Certification Program builds upon CEF to create a longer-form, multi-component, online program for STEM community managers to equip them and their organizations with skills and frameworks to ground their work in a community-centric leadership approach – and to signal those qualifications to others.

 Copyright (C) *|CURRENT_YEAR|* *|LIST:COMPANY|*